-NOTE: The network does not re-associate an already configured logical channel with another radio bearer.
+NOTE 1: The network does not re-associate an already configured logical channel with another radio bearer.
 Hence servedRadioBearer is not present in this case.

+NOTE x: In DAPS handover, the UE may perform RLC entity re-establishment (if reestablishRLC is set) for an RLC bearer associated with a non-DAPS bearer when indication of successful completion of random access towards target cell is received from lower layers as specified in TS 38.321 [3].

 1> else (a logical channel with the given logicalChannelIdentity is not configured within the same cell group, including the case when full configuration option is used):